 Bonus: Explore the City

 Depending on the length of your conference and your itinerary, feel free to leave the confines of the hotel or convention center and explore the host city.
+Chances are, those organizing the conference have done so through a global destination management company to make the experience the best it could be – and location would have been a serious consideration.
 If it’s your first time there, ask the locals for the top “Must See” attractions and do them!
 Even if it’s a city you’ve been to hundreds of times before, use the time to connect with fellow attendees over dinner at a new restaurant.
 Break out of the usual routine!
 (Plus, you never know when you might be asked about your opinion/experience on that particular city.)